bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:01:18

-Yeah, it just makes you feel like you know your exchange if you're sending them money they know everything about you and they like that right?
+It just makes you feel like you know your exchange if you're sending them money they know everything about you and they like that right?

 Aaron: 00:01:26